Câmpulung: Modern Era

 From the Middle Ages until 1822 Câmpulung had its own autonomy, until it was withdrawn in 1822.

 At the end of the 19th century Câmpulung had a population of 11,244 people, and the main streets were called Negru Vodă, Râului, Matei Basarab, and Gruiului, running parallel to the city centre and paved with cobblestones, some of them planted with trees.
 There were three squares Sfântul Ilie, Șcheiul, and a Județelor; Sfântul Ilie Square was the main one.
 And next to the church of Sfântul Ilie there was a weekly fair there, as well as a big annual fair between 17 and 28 July.

 In 1950, Muscel County was abolished and Câmpulung became a district town, the residence of the Muscel raion of the Argeș Region.
 In 1968, during the administrative reform, the city lost its status of regional administrative center, becoming a city of Argeș County.
 In 1994, Câmpulung was declared a municipality.

+Geography

+The town is located in the northeastern part of the county, within the depression that bears its name, at an elevation of 580–780 meters (1,900–2,560 feet), in the Argeș Hills, at the foothills of the Iezer Mountains, along the banks of the Târgului River.